gravitational/careers/challenges/cloud/sre.md

 * HTTP API to retrieve the replica count of the Kubernetes Deployment
 * HTTP API to set the replica count of the Kubernetes Deployment
+* One or two tests that cover happy and unhappy scenarios

 ### Automation

 * Write a Dockerfile to build an image for the server
 * Ability to run the server
 * Ability to execute integration tests against the local Kubernetes cluster
+* One or two tests that cover happy and unhappy scenarios

 ## Level 3